 |Robert Raschke, MD, MS

 Robert A. Raschke, MD, MS, has a master’s degree in biostatistics and clinical research design and has been involved in teaching and the practice of Critical Care since the 1980s.
-Dr. Raschke is a Clinical Professor of Medicine and Biomedical Informatics at the University of Arizona College of Medicine – Phoenix.
+Dr. Raschke is a clinical professor of Internal Medicine and Biomedical Informatics at the University of Arizona College of Medicine – Phoenix.
 Dr. Raschke has been a full-time clinician for most his career, but has published impactful research in the areas of standardization of intravenous heparin therapy for venous thromboembolism and development and implementation of an EMR-based clinical decision support system (CDSS) to prevent adverse drug events.
-Dr. Raschke is currently working on research including the development of CDSS to assist in the management of sepsis, ARDS, and heparin-induced thrombocytopenia, causal analysis of deaths of low-mortality-risk patients in the ICU and a randomized-controlled trial of heparin management during veno-venous ECMO.
+Dr. Raschke is currently working on research including the investigation of the determinants of mortality in ARDS, the development of CDSSs to assist in the management of ARDS and heparin-induced thrombocytopenia, as well as the development of methodology to measure the performance of severity scoring systems such as APACHE.